dzianisbohush/cra-with-ssr/README.md

   console.log(`Server is listening on port ${PORT}`);
 });
 ```
-We have command for build client bundle by default.
+We have the command for build client bundle by default.
 It is `$ npm build` command.
 Now, let`s configure webpack for create server bundle.
 Install dev dependencies:
 ```bash